 - Seize the day: This may not happen often, but when there’s an important social event you may want to be bold in showing your priorities can rise above commercial considerations.

 For example, Lush (below) prominently displayed the BLM message.
-They let this theme overshadow their above-the-fold product display, clearing showing a few things mattered for them way above business.
+They let this theme overshadow their above-the-fold product display, clearly showing a few things mattered for them way above business.

 From sending emails to reverse cart abandonments and building irresistible referral programs to improving your marketing asset quality and taking a stand, marketers must constantly experiment with what works and what doesn’t.

 In many cases, marketers will realize that while Black Friday marketing ideas cannot be implemented all through the year, the spirit of going out of the way to make buyers feel special is certainly an achievable goal.
 In the end, marketers that create a great experience and great value for their buyers win big – and this will have a far greater impact than just running great campaigns over the holiday shopping season.

 About the Author

 Mayank is Partnership Manager at QuickEmailVerification.
 In addition to the exciting world of email and email marketing, he enjoys solving math puzzles.